Savaterre 2017 Chardonnay

 This wine has had some very encouraging reviews.

-"Hand-harvested fruit across a tightly planted vineyard in Beechworth serves a sleek chassis, driven by thirst-slaking acid cylinders and a body toned by peach, nectarine, apricot and the finest French oak in which this mid-bodied beauty has settled into a finely tuned groove of tension and generosity.
+"Hand-harvested fruit across a tightly planted vineyard in Beechworth serves a sleek chassis, driven by thirst-slaking acid cylinders and a body toned by peach, nectarine, apricot and the finest French oak.
+This mid-weighted beauty has settled into a finely tuned groove of tension and generosity.
 Nougatine and creamy cashew at its core, conferring warmth.
 Layered, impeccably integrated and searingly long, this is very fine...Rating 97 Points."
 Ned Goodwin MW, Halliday's Wine Companion 2020

 "Stonefruit, lemon peel, fennel, white flowers, nougat and some struck match.
 It’s flavoursome, a little toasty and spicy, intense almost grapefruity acidity along with a caramel richness, distinct chalky/quartz-like texture, pulp and pith citrus bitterness on a very long finish.
 A very good Chardonnay here.
 Very.
 Rated : 95 Points" Gary Walsh - The Wine Front TWF